 The Possibility of Freedom

-This week, famed primatologist and environmentalist Dr. Jane Goodall, legal scholar Steven M. Wise who specializes in animal protection issues and animal intelligence, and the Nonhuman Rights Project legal team secured a victory for the advanced elephant.
-Happy has been granted a Writ of Habeus Corpus, a right bestowed to (usually human) individuals to show that they have been wrongfully or illegally imprisoned.
+This week, famed primatologist and environmentalist Dr. Jane Goodall, legal scholar Steven M. Wise and the Nonhuman Rights Project legal team secured a victory for the advanced elephant.
+Happy was granted a Writ of Habeus Corpus.
+It’s a right bestowed to (usually human) individuals in order to show that they have been wrongfully or illegally imprisoned.
 This means that Tracey A. Bannister, a justice of the Orleans Country Supreme Court, must rule on whether the elephant holds the status of legal personhood.

 Now, according to Forbes, “The team is calling for a fundamental change in our laws–because laws that call elephants ‘things’ cannot be supported logically, legally, morally or scientifically.”

-Wise is asking both members of the public and the courts to “Look at who they are,” and to consider the evidence that elephants are “autonomous beings.”
-He says, “It’s wrong to treat them as if they’re basic, inanimate beings… They are extraordinarily cognitively complex and they ought to have fundamental legal rights that protect these fundamental cognitive characteristics.”
+Wise is asking the courts to consider the evidence that elephants are “autonomous beings.”
+He says, “It’s wrong to treat them as if they’re basic, inanimate beings.”
+They are extraordinarily cognitively complex and they ought to have fundamental legal rights that protect these fundamental cognitive characteristics.”

 Wise is hopeful of this prospect.
 He says, “I think [Bannister] believes that there is some reasonable chance that after oral arguments she could decide that Happy the elephant is a person.”